VidyaSource/website/src/_content/blog/lessons-learned-react-component-library.md

 Of course the fun part is building a React component library.
 This post is long enough, so I can't get into every detail.
 But I do want to address some of the key aspects you might want to consider when you are building your own.

-### Build Tool

-We run our build with [Vite](https://vitejs.dev/).
-It may seem counterintuitive since Vite is the build tool for [Vue](https://vuejs.org/) while our library is built with React, but Vite is actually agnostic.
-In fact, it amazed me how little configuration we needed.
-It basically just worked.

 ### Component structure

 Our components in TypeScript take three forms.